jelix/saml-module/README.md

 The installer:

 - deactivate the plugin `auth` for jCoordinator, and replace it by the `saml` plugin
-- create a `var/config/saml.coord.ini.php` for the `saml` plugin
+- create a `var/config/saml/saml.coord.ini.php` for the `saml` plugin or use the existing one
-- remove roles `auth.user.change.password` and `auth.users.change.password'` from jAcl2 data
 - setup an admin user if there is an install parameter useradmin and emailadmin